CYAS Basketball Rules

 CYAS staff after the games to voice complaints/suggestions with courtesy.

-Please remember that there is a difference between discussion and arguing.
+refs.
+Please remember that there is a difference between discussion and

-Arguing will result in a technical foul, but discussion or seeking explanation
+arguing.
+Arguing will result in a technical foul, but discussion or seeking

-right to eject a player from a game with or without warning for unsportsmanlike
+the right to eject a player from a game with or without warning for

-behavior, including complaining, arguing, vulgar language or any other
+unsportsmanlike behavior, including complaining, arguing, vulgar language or

 (The volunteer schedule will be provided with the game schedule).
 Teams shall provide one (1) scorekeeper and one (1) timekeeper